 Roofs and siding on your home are continually vulnerable to hail damage, especially in hail-prone states such as Texas, Oklahoma, Colorado, Kansas, Wyoming, and other areas.
 Fortunately, restoration of a hail-damaged roof is both attainable and economically feasible.

-Before restoration is even considered, the extent of the damage needs to be determined.
+Before any restoration work is even considered, the extent of the damage to the roof needs to be determined.
 Damage from hail to a roof can be stealthy and invisible from the ground.

 With golf ball sized hail or larger, you’ll see noticeable signs of destruction to siding, gutters, or windows.
 In that situation, it’s probably a given that the roof also has some extent of damage.